 Arthur Few, a scientist from Rice University seems to have solved the question of why green lightning was only seen here and not elsewhere.

-According to Few, green lightning is actually far more common than we realize.
+According to Arthur Few, green lightning is actually far more common than we realize.
 We just don’t see it all the time because it usually happens inside the cloud rather than outside.

 The green lightning is a streamer, or a channel of positively charged molecules that is attracted to an area of negatively charged molecules.
 When the two channels meet, the circuit is completed and energy is discharged.